AndresOtero/Tinder-Server/doc/source/index.rst

 ..
-Tinder Application Server documentation master file, created by sphinx-quickstart on Fri Apr 15 00:42:26 2016.
+Match Application Server documentation master file, created by sphinx-quickstart on Fri Apr 15 00:42:26 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.